GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 2. From the **Deployment** list, select your chat deployment.
 In the diagram above, the sample deployment would appear as `dev-dude-order-status-chat-widget`.
 If you do not see your chat deployment, the web chat widget did not deploy correctly.
 3. Select a queue.
 This is a Web Chat harness tool requirement.
 For this example, the 401K queue within my organization was selected.
 4. To quickly complete the **Chat Data** fields, click **Populate Fields**.
 5. Click **Start Chat**.
 This button initiates a chat with your organization.
-After the chat starts, you are greeted by a chat bot that asks, "`How can I help you with your order today?`".
+After the chat starts, you are greeted by a chat bot that asks, "How can I help you with your order today?".
-6. Respond by entering `order status`.
+6. Respond by entering **order status**.
-7. When prompted for your 8-digit order number, enter `12345678`.
+7. When prompted for your 8-digit order number, enter **12345678**.

-You should see the response of `Hi, Thanks for reaching out to us about order #: 12345678.
-The status of the order is Shipped`.
+You should see the response of **Hi, Thanks for reaching out to us about order #: 12345678.
+The status of the order is Shipped**.
 If you receive this response, the chat bot has successfully connected with the AWS lambda, which then successfully processed your request for the order status.

 If you receive a message from a chatbot that there was a problem with your order, the AWS lambda did not deploy properly and Genesys Cloud had a problem invoking it.